psevestre/openid-fapi/Financial_API_Grant_Management.md

 HTTP/1.1 204 No Content
 ```

+The AS MUST revoke the grant and all refresh tokens issued based on that particular grant, it SHOULD revoke all access tokens issued based on that particular grant.

+Note: Token revocation as defined in [@RFC7009] differentiates from grant revocation as defined in this specification in that token revocation is not required to cause the revocation of the underlying grant.
+It is at the discretion of the AS to retain a grant in case of token revocation and allow the client to re-connect to this grant through a subsequent authorization request.
+This decoupling may improve user experience in case the client just wanted to discard the token as a credential.

 ## Error Responses

 If the resource URL is unknown, the authorization server responds with HTTP status code 400.